The most important books of the Cement Industry(updated)

 10. Microscopical Examination and Interpretation of Portland Cement and Clinker, Second Edition 1999 by H. Campbell.
 A technical manual for improving quality control and production of portland cement and clinker using mineralogy and microscopical examination.
 This book also contains the latest information on preparation of samples, stains and etches, Ono’s method, and microscopical interpretation of clinker and raw materials.

-11. Cement production technology : principles and practice Chatterjee, Anjan Kumar Year: 2018 This practical book provide the understanding of the chemistry of cement needed for the daily work of chemists, physicists, engineers and technologists in the cement industry.
+11. Cement, principles of production and use, First Edition 2006 by F.W.
+Locher.
+This practical book provide the understanding of the chemistry of cement needed for the daily work of chemists, physicists, engineers and technologists in the cement industry.

 12. Cement Chemistry Second edition by H. F. W. Taylor.
 This book is a classic of the Cement literature because the work of Taylor laid the foundations of our understanding of the structure at the nanometre level of C-S-H, the principal product of the cement hydration.
 At the end of 2015 the Third edition it will published.